Climate Change

 Net-zero Electricity Generation

-Moreover, the Government will explore and try out the use of different types of zero-carbon energy for electricity generation with a view to adopting them in Hong Kong when the technologies become relatively mature.
+The Government has pledged to cease using coal for daily electricity generation by 2035 and will only keep it for providing backup support.
+We will also gradually increase the use of zero-carbon energy.
+The Government will explore and try out the use of different types of zero-carbon energy for electricity generation with a view to adopting them in Hong Kong when the technologies become relatively mature.
 The Government will also explore ways to enhance regional cooperation to increase the supply of zero-carbon energy.
 The target is to increase the share of zero-carbon energy in the fuel mix for electricity generation to around 60% to 70% before 2035, and to achieve net-zero electricity generation in Hong Kong before 2050 with the support of continuous technological advancement in using zero-carbon energy for electricity generation.

 Reducing Our "Carbon Footprint"